Gunivers/Bookshelf/docs/block.md

 `convert_to_item`: Convert a block id stored on the executing entity to an item id.

-- The block identifier must be indicated by the `glib.blockId` score
+- The block identifier must be indicated by the `bs.blockId` score
-- The item identifier will be stored on the score `glib.itemId`
+- The item identifier will be stored on the score `bs.itemId`

 *Example:*

-Make the player named Steve get the item identifier corresponding to the block that is indicated by his score `glib.blockId`
+Make the player named Steve get the item identifier corresponding to the block that is indicated by his score `bs.blockId`

 ```
 # Once
-execute as Steve run function glib.block:convert_to_item
+execute as Steve run function bs.block:convert_to_item

 # See the result
-scoreboard objectives setdisplay sidebar glib.itemId
+scoreboard objectives setdisplay sidebar bs.itemId
 ```

 <div align=center>